DivadNojnarg/blogdown_sources/content/blog/shinyapp_hotjar.md

  that I was not able to see any input object in the hotjar recorded movie.
 I have no idea of what is missing to make it perfect.
 Consequently, any feedback is welcome!

+ Here is the Hotjar feedback regarding this issue:

+ > Hi David,

+>Thanks for reaching out and I'm so sorry about this trouble!

+>I had a look at your heatmap and I believe the reason this may be happening is due to the fact that these elements are tied to canvas objects.
+Currently, Hotjar doesn't support interactions with SVG or Canvas objects, so they would appear in your heatmap and thus your knobInput examples return a void result.

+>That said, we already have this in our development pipeline.
+The more times an item is mentioned by our users the higher we prioritize it and the faster we will get it done - so this just got upvoted. 😃

+>I have taken a note to inform you as soon as this becomes available.

+>In the meantime, you can see what we're currently working on in our Product Roadmap.

+>Hope that cleared things up and please let me know if you need any extra help!

  <a href="images/heatmap_shinyapp.jpg"><img src="images/heatmap_shinyapp.jpg" width="auto" height="auto" alt="blank"></a>